Instructions & Guidelines

 measures of correlation between observed and predicted values for the evaluation set.
 Example

 A set of amino acid sequences in fasta format.
-The sequences are chopped into peptides
+The sequences are digested into peptides

-with length of the learned motif (plus any flanks) and then run through the neural
+with length of the motif (plus any flanks) and then run through the neural

 The length of the alignment core can be specified as: